Edinburgh-Imaging/Masks2Metrics/README.md

 Download M2M into a folder called Masks2Metrics.
 In addition to the Masks2Metrics code, the folder includes external code that is called by the tool, including Nifti Matlab tools and pre-existing distance code (Frechet and the Modified Hausdorff Distance).
 Add the Masks2Metrics folder and subfolders to your list of Matlab paths - to start call masks2metrics

-## Author
+## Authors
 Shadia Mikhael, Neuroimaging Sciences, Centre for Clinical Brain Sciences, University of Edinburgh, Edinburgh, UK.
+Calhum Gray, Clinical Research Imaging Centre, University of Edinburgh, Edinburgh, UK.

 ## Contributors
-Calhum Gray, Clinical Research Imaging Centre, University of Edinburgh, Edinburgh, UK.
 Maria del C. Valdés Hernández, Neuroimaging Sciences, Centre for Clinical Brain Sciences, University of Edinburgh, Edinburgh, UK.
 Corne, Hoogendoorn, Toshiba Medical Visualization Systems Edinburgh, Edinburgh, UK
 Cyril R. Pernet, Neuroimaging Sciences, Centre for Clinical Brain Sciences, University of Edinburgh, Edinburgh, UK.